madelinezday/buttondown/guides/monetizing-your-newsletter.md

 -   If you’re a subscriber and you decide that you no longer want to receive a paid newsletter, simply click “Unsubscribe” as you would with any other newsletter.
 Pro tip: You can always downgrade your subscription by unsubscribing and then re-subscribing for free.

-While these settings can’t be changed in Buttondown, you can customize your payments by using software like [Stripe](https://stripe.com/).
+While these settings can’t be changed in Buttondown, you can customize your payments in [Stripe](https://stripe.com/).

 ### Integrate Buttondown with Stripe

-Earning money through your newsletter can be fun.
-Figuring out the logistics, less so.
-But [Stripe](https://stripe.com/) is here to help by automatically collecting payments and reporting taxes on your behalf.

-Buttondown integrates seamlessly with Stripe.
+Buttondown integrates seamlessly with Stripe to automate payments and taxes related to your newsletter.
 We’ve even built a shortcut right into the “Paid Subscriptions” section of your Buttondown settings.

 ![Link to sign up for Stripe through Buttondown](https://github.com/madelinezday/buttondown/blob/main/images/settings/monetizing:link-to-sign-up-for-stripe-tax-hi-res.gif?raw=true)